himkt/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 )
 ```

-Let's check the results of each trial with a `pandas` dataframe.
+Let's check the results of trials with a `pandas` dataframe.

 ```python
 study.trials_dataframe()